What About Series Books?

 Your child will be well prepared for the shift to reading to learn as she branches out from series novels to information books.
 Nonfiction reading has great appeal to children at this age who are curious about the world and eager to apply their new reading skills to learn about a variety of topics.

 Find as many ways as you can to connect your child's interests to reading.
 The main goal in introducing information materials to children this year is to show how reading is connected to life and learning.
-Encourage your child to read widely.
+Encourage your child to read a broad range of books (standalone books, books that stretch the imagination, non-fiction, fantasy).